Mormon studies: Newer Mormon history

-Non-Mormon scholars are still often suspicious of LDS scholars' work.
+As of the early 2010s Non-Mormon scholars were still often suspicious of LDS scholars' work.
 That is gradually changing as non-Mormon scholars increase and universities not affiliated with the LDS Church have endowed chairs for Mormon studies.
 Kathleen Flake is the first Richard L. Bushman Chair of Mormon Studies at University of Virginia, and Patrick Mason is the Howard W. Hunter Chair of Mormon Studies at Claremont Graduate University in California.

 The Church History Library still restricts access to certain documents for most scholars.
 Scholars may self-censor their research for fear of losing access to documents from the Church History Library.
 Previous excommunications of Mormon historians give Mormon researchers the sense that they are being watched.
 Scholars from various disciplines see the New Mormon history movement as ending, bring replaced by post-New Mormon history or "Newer Mormon History."
 This emerging movement is interdisciplinary and endeavors to place Mormon studies in a broader historical context, further eroding boundaries between disciplines.
 Mormon women's history has not been well-integrated with other Mormon studies topics.
 Contemporary historians like R. Marie Griffith, Grant Wacker, and Robert Orsi encourage the use of interdisciplinary tools in Mormon studies.

 Included in these interdisciplinary tools are oral histories.
 In 1972, the Charles Redd Center for Western Studies was established at BYU, where Jessie L. Embry directed an extensive oral history project.
 The Church History Department started their own oral history project in 2009.
 Claudia L. Bushman and her students started the Claremont Oral History collection in 2009, and papers using the oral history data were published in Mormon Women Have Their Say: Essays from the Claremont Oral History Collection.